Narrow House models bold design solutions for irregular New York plots

 Emerging architecture studio Only If completes an unusual new-build home in Brooklyn; welcome to Narrow House

-Narrow House models
+Narrow House interior and exterior

 (Image credit: Iwan Baan (left) and Naho Kubota (right))